nholthaus/units/docs/explain/why-units.md

   cosine, that specific path is unavailable.
 See [efficiency](efficiency.md) for the exact boundary.
 - **Interop layers that must speak in raw numbers** — a C API, a serialization format, a hardware register.
 Here you convert to a plain value at the boundary (`.value()`, `.raw()`, or `.to<T>()`) and keep typed quantities on your side of it.
-This is a feature, not a limitation: the boundary is precisely where you want the conversion to be explicit and localized.
+The boundary is where the conversion is explicit and localized.

-Outside those cases, the cost is a template dependency and a small amount of syntax to learn, against the elimination of an entire bug class at no run-time expense.
-For code where a unit mismatch is a real failure mode, that trade favors the library heavily.
+Outside those cases, the cost is a template dependency and the syntax to learn, against the elimination of an entire bug class at no run-time expense.

 ---